chineidu/MLOps_Tutorials/other_notes/sql_notes/ADVANCED_SQL.md

 JOIN customers c ON o.customer_id = c.id;
 ```

-#### Left Join
+#### Left Outer Join

-- Returns all records from the left table (specified first) and matching records from the right table based on the join condition.
+- Returns all records from the `left table` (specified first) and matching records from the right table based on the join condition.
 - If there's no match in the right table, it fills the corresponding columns with `null` values.

 ```sql